ethans333/NeuralNetworkFromScratch/README.md

 # Neural Network From Scratch

-Created a simply one layered neural network from scratch.
+Created a simple one layered neural network from scratch.
 Then comparing its performance relative to tensorflow's.

 ## Gradient Descent Algorithm